Academic Affairs Standing Committees

 8. Doctoral Education Committee

 The Doctoral Education Committee reviews and makes recommendations relevant to doctoral level education at Bay Path.
 The Committee reviews, recommends and monitors such things as the role, value and philosophical framework supporting doctoral education, unique teaching and learning considerations and requirements (e.g. faculty teaching loads, dissertation advisement load, contract length, learning outcome criteria, research support), institutional marketing, branding and recruitment opportunities and needs (as it pertains to the level of quality branding required to attract doctoral students and position the University), alignment with BPU mission and aspirations, and resources needed to demonstrate quality delivery of doctoral-level education, provide students with a robust and effective learning experience in alignment with individual program outcomes and goals and support program completion.
 The Committee is responsible for recommending and monitoring a strategy for institutionalizing doctoral education at Bay Path.
 Members include faculty and staff who teach in or provide administrative support to one of the Bay Path doctoral programs.
-The Committee works in close collaboration with the academic leadership team including the Vice President of Academic Affairs and the Deans.
+The Committee works in close collaboration with the academic leadership team including the Vice President for Academic Affairs and the Deans.